 Where to find: At the Indian tea/juice stores or sweet shops in India.

-7. Thandai (Indian Spiced Holi Drink)
+7. Thandai (Spiced Holi Drink)

 Local people will finely crush the plant’s flowers/leaves into powder before adding it to the drink.
 The special ingredient, considered an addictive drug, has a unique compound that affects your brain and changes your mood.